 Janti Dhunga is located in Tulsipur, Dang, Nepal.
-In Nepali language “janti” means followers of marriage procession, mostly relatives, friends of bridegroom and “dhunga” means stone.
-There are thousands of stones in different shapes and sizes in Jhankari Dunga community forest.
+In the Nepali language “janti” means followers of the marriage procession, mostly relatives, and friends of the bridegroom, and “dhunga” means stone.
+There are thousands of stones in different shapes and sizes in the Jhankari Dunga community forest.

-Locals says, many years ago janti (a group of people) took rest in this place and all of them were turned into stone.
-After this incident this place is known as Janti Dhunga.
-These stones looks as if a group of people seating in a row.
+Locals say, many years ago janti (a group of people) took a rest in this place and all of them were turned into stone.
+After this incident, this place is known as Janti Dhunga.
+These stones look as if a group of people sitting in a row.
 It is not only about stones but there are stones in a complete form of a janti.
-There is doli and horse shape stones too.
-Doli used to carry bride and horse is for bridegroom to ride.
+There is doli and horse-shaped stones too.
+Doli used to carry the bride and the horse was for the bridegroom to ride.

-Another attraction of this place is once can get beautiful views of Dang valley.
-Fair is held during Shivaratri in this place.
+Another attraction of this place is one can get beautiful views of Dang Valley.
+The fair is held during Shivaratri in this place.